A Sunday morning, nothing new

 She won by a huge margin at everything,

 But I won’t let anyone defile my dignity.

 So, keeping my pain aside, I replied,

-“Don’t you see, It was always his choice.
+“Don’t you see that it was always his choice?

 If he wanted any one of us, he would’ve really tried